 The Vista, while transformed, hasn't lost every vestige of its former life.
 Head to Adluh Flour Mills, where famous Adluh grits are still ground, and pick some up in their shop.

 The area is called the Congaree Vista because it overlooks the wide and beautiful Congaree River, the river formed when the Broad and Saluda Rivers merge in Columbia.
 Congaree National Park, named after that river, is just a short drive out of town.
 If you want to do more than just look at the river from afar -- if you want to actually get on the river and explore the beauty around it -- you're in luck.
 The Vista is also home to some great outdoors outfitters.
-Check out the River Runner Outdoor Center and The Backpacker for equipment, clothing, and advice to get you outside and enjoying Columbia's beautiful rivers and surroundings.
+Check out the River Runner Outdoor Center for equipment, clothing, and advice to get you outside and enjoying Columbia's beautiful rivers and surroundings.

 Just a short hop away from the Vista, on Main Street, is the Mast General Store.
 It's not exactly a general store in the old-timey sense, with bolts of cloth, pick axes and pounds of sugar.
 It's better.
 And it certainly has something for everyone in the family: great selection of clothing, shoes, outdoor gear, interesting housewares, and the best part of all, two long aisles lined with barrels and barrels of candy.